ledwards/holocron/ROADMAP.md

 REFACTORS
 =========
 * Use Typescript properly in every file...
-* colors constants file - almost every view has this
 * stylesheets - conditional logic with styles should use classes and a stylesheet
 * Value class
  - should contain alias resolver logic
  - values can actually be a set of values, e.g. `gt c numbers` is actually gametext contains either of the two "numbers" cards